Medical Billing Services in South Dakota

 Sioux Falls & Eastern South Dakota

-Sioux Falls is South Dakota's largest city and primary healthcare hub, shared between Sanford Health (headquartered in Sioux Falls) and Avera Health — a unique market duopoly where two major health systems directly compete across the same metro area.
+Sioux Falls is South Dakota's largest city and the engine of its healthcare economy, shared between Sanford Health (headquartered in Sioux Falls) and Avera Health - a unique market duopoly where two major health systems directly compete across the same metro area.
 Both systems operate their own health insurance products, creating distinctive payer dynamics where provider affiliation and insurance enrollment are closely interlinked.

 Sanford Health Plan and Wellmark Blue Cross Blue Shield of South Dakota are the dominant commercial insurers, and practices must maintain current expertise in both payers' billing requirements.